Oiroizoi/evolvinator/README.md

 - Choose the appropriate part of speech.
 - Note that most words in French, Spanish, and Portuguese derive from Latin accusative forms (e.g., "canem", not "canis").

+### Old English
+- Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).
+- If the Old English word's spelling does not reflect its pronunciation, modify your input to match the pronunciation.
+For example, enter "ġung" for _geong_ [juŋg].
+- Select the syllable on which the primary stress falls.
+- Choose the appropriate part of speech.
+For present participles, select "Conjugated verb".
+- Predicted outcomes are more accurate for single-stem words than for compounds.
+For better results, enter each component of a compound word separately.

 ## Other notes
 - You can click on "Expected outcomes" to see more information, including additional steps in the word's development and outcomes in other dialects.
+- Words appear approximately as they would have been written at the time.
+You can select "Use modern typography" to show the words with modern letterforms instead.
 - In many cases, spellings and pronunciations have varied greatly by region and individual.
 The ones shown are only representative examples.
-- Words appear approximately as they would have been written at the time.
-You can select "Use modern typography" to show the words with modern letterforms instead.
 - Results will not always be accurate.
 Incorrect predictions may be due to unexpected word developments or flaws in the program.
 - If you find a bug or have other feedback, please create an issue!